nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Specific values along the 8 px grid are preferred when working on editorial layouts.

-While an 8 px module is appropriate for fine work like UI design, it's too granular for illustrations or pages layout, where elements are sized and positioned at a much bigger scale.
+While an 8 px module is appropriate for fine work like UI design, it’s too granular for illustrations or pages layout, where elements are sized and positioned at a much bigger scale.
 Thus specific, bigger values are picked out of all the possible multiples of 8.

 The preferred values are multiples of 8 (the UXA grid module) and 10 (another frequent grid module), ensuring scale and compatibility.
 Multiples of 4 (half UXA grid module) and 10 are also possible, as a second choice.
 Straight multiples of 8 are the last resort.